NIG Annual Work Conference 2022

 Vereniging voor Bestuurskunde VB-NIG Dialogue: The drama of democracy: rethinking the rule of law in public governance

-In this plenary session, organized by the Vereniging voor Bestuurskunde (VB) and the Netherlands Institute of Governance (NIG), we will engage in a dialogue about the challenges, and, indeed, dangers of our time for democracy.
-We will examine how to deal with those challenges, circumvent those dangers, or perhaps even harness them for something positive through rethinking the rule of law in public governance.
+In this plenary session, organized by the Vereniging voor Bestuurskunde (VB) and the Netherlands Institute of Governance (NIG), we engaged in a dialogue about the challenges, and, indeed, dangers of our time for democracy.
+We examined how to deal with those challenges, circumvent those dangers, or perhaps even harness them for something positive through rethinking the rule of law in public governance.

 More information on the VB-NIG dialogue.